POLICING SUTTON SOUTH

 SUTTON SOUTH WARD POLICE/COMMUNITY PANEL MEETINGS

 We both attend the local police consultative panel.
 We have sought to expand the membership of the panel to make it more representative of the area and it now meets in public.
-Reports on recent meetings are provided below.
+Reports on some significant recent meetings are provided below.

 SUTTON SOUTH WARD POLICE/COMMUNITY PANEL MEETING 10 JANUARY 2017